Keegan-Humphrey/Simulation-Inhomogeneous-Ground/README.md

 New Directories:

 Source - contains altered DetectorConstruction.cc file, bash scripts for running the simulation, and Filing.py which determines the parameters of the simulation

-Executables - contains all compiled executables in the run RowData - contains all RowData.out files for the run, and ClusterAnalysis.py and Plot.py which process the data and plots it respectively
+Executables - contains all compiled executables in the run

+owData - contains all RowData.out files for the run, and ClusterAnalysis.py and Plot.py which process the data and plots it respectively